 10 Photos of the Sky Tower

-I saw the Sky Tower for the first time from Myer Park
+I saw the Sky Tower from Myer Park

 The same spot on Victoria St at different times of the day